 This code simulates navigating through a maze, where the user encounters rooms that are either open paths or walls.
 The goal is to count how many open rooms the user passes until encountering a wall.

-• Inside the loop, the user is asked to input the status of the current room (whether it is an open path or a wall).
-The input is converted to lowercase using .lower() to handle any case variations.
+whileloop runs as long asroom_numberis less than or equal torooms, allowing the user to check each room in the maze. - Inside the loop, the user is asked to input the status of the current room (whether it is an open path or a wall).
+The input is converted to lowercase using

-• If the room is a wall, the program prints a message saying the user cannot move forward and breaks out of the loop, stopping further room checks.
+open_rooms_passedis incremented by 1, and a message is printed saying the room is an open path and the user can move forward. - If the room is a wall, the program prints a message saying the user cannot move forward and breaks out of the loop, stopping further room checks.

 rooms = int(input("Enter the number of rooms in the maze: "))